kanidm/kanidm/designs/replication.rst

 As the event at T2 can not be valid, the change at T2 is *skipped* - E1 from B is turned into a conflict + recycled entry.
 See conflict UUID generation above.

-Infact, having this state machine means we can see exactly what can and can not be resolved correctly as combinations.
+In fact, having this state machine means we can see exactly what can and can not be resolved correctly as combinations.
 Here is the complete list of valid combinations.

 ::